FederatedAI/FATE/python/federatedml/util/README.rst

 ======

 Data IO is the most basic component of Fate Algorithm module.
-It transforms the input DTable to a DTable whose values are Instance Object defined in federatedml.feature.instance, and what's more, the transformed Dtable is the input data format of all other algorithm module, such as intersect、 homo LR and hetero LR、SecureBoost and so on.
+It transforms the input Table to a Table whose values are Instance Object defined `here <../feature/instance.py>`_, and what's more, the transformed table is the input data format of all other algorithm module, such as intersect、 homo LR and hetero LR、SecureBoost and so on.

-Data IO module accepts the following input data format and transforms them to desired output DTable.
+Data IO module accepts the following input data format and transforms them to desired output Table.

-:dense input format: input DTable's value item is a list of single element, e.g.
+:dense input format: input Table's value item is a list of single element, e.g.
    ::

       1.0,2.0,3.0,4.5
       1.1,2.1,3.4,1.3
       2.4,6.3,1.5,9.0

-:svm-light input format: first item of input DTable's value is label, following by a list of complex "feature_id:value" items, e.g.
+:svm-light input format: first item of input Table's value is label, following by a list of complex "feature_id:value" items, e.g.
    ::

       1 1:0.5 2:0.6
       0 1:0.7 3:0.8 5:0.2

-:tag input format: the input DTable's value is a list of tag, data io module first aggregates all tags occurred in input table, then changes all input line to one-hot representation in sorting the occurred tags by lexicographic order, e.g. assume values is
+:tag input format: the input Table's value is a list of tag, data io module first aggregates all tags occurred in input table, then changes all input line to one-hot representation in sorting the occurred tags by lexicographic order, e.g. assume values is
    ::

       a c